sinemunal/deploying-ml-model-with-fastapi/README.md

    * Suggestion: for simplicity, the function can just output the performance on slices of just the categorical features.
 * Write a model card using the provided template.

+## Model performance
+To see the model performance for each specified categorical value run:
+` python model_performance.py > screenshots/slice_output.txt`
+This will create the performance metrics of trained model on test set for each gender and saves the results to slice_output.txt.

 ## API Creation

 * Create a RESTful API using FastAPI this must implement: